 Aroma is how you perceive the smell of the coffee.
 What fragrance does it exhibit?
 Does the coffee smell nutty, earthy, fruity, smokey?

 Acidity is referring to the aftertaste of the coffee and how lively it is.
-Generally it is considered sharp and pleasing.
-Acidity is not the sour sensation like most people assume.
+Generally, it is considered sharp and pleasing.
+Acidity is not a sour sensation like most people assume.
 Acidity is a highly desirable trait, ranging from dull to lively.
 Acidity is important or else your morning cup of coffee will taste flat.

 The sweetness category is how sweet the coffee tastes.
 There is nothing unique about this category, but it is a major quality when comparing roasts.